Types of soft tissue sarcoma

 You can view and print the quick guides for all the pages in the About soft tissue sarcoma section.

 These sarcomas start in muscle cells.
 Leiomyosarcomas develop from smooth muscle cells.
 This is the type of muscle that you do not control voluntarily.
 So it is called involuntary muscle.
 It forms the walls of the womb, stomach, intestine and blood vessels.
+Rarely, leiomyosarcoma starts in the muscle of the womb and is called uterine sarcoma.

 Rhabdomyosarcomas develop from skeletal (striated) muscle cells.
 This is the type of muscle that you can control.
 Rhabdomyosarcomas are found most often in the arms and legs.